flysand7/essence-os/README.md

 These builds are configured to run on emulators only, to make testing easier.
 Builds for real hardware are coming soon :)

-## Source
+## Building

-See `help/Building.md` for a description of how to build and test the system from source.
+See `help/Building.md` for a description of how to build and test the system.

-For an overview of the files in the source tree, see `help/Source Map.md`.

 ## Features